rootisgod/rootisgod/content/posts/2023/2023-03-31-Creating-a-Proxmox-Server-With-Hetzner.md

 So, create an account and go here: https://www.hetzner.com/sb

 Then have a look at the machines available.
-What you see is machines starting from $38 euros a month with generally an i7-6700 CPU and 32GB RAM.
+What you see are machines starting from $38 euros a month with generally an i7-4700 CPU and 32GB RAM.

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2023/Creating-a-Proxmox-Server-With-Hetzner/cheap-server.png"><img src="/assets/images/2023/Creating-a-Proxmox-Server-With-Hetzner/cheap-server.png"></a>